iStockphoto.com / Davel5957

 Celebrate Santa Fe's culinary side at the Santa Fe Wine and Chile Fiesta.
 Dozens of local restaurants and West Coast wineries participate in this foodie extravaganza.
 Activities include wine seminars, cooking demos and guest chef tours, which combine a visit to attractions like El Rancho de las Golondrinas or Georgia O'Keeffe's former home in the town of Abiquiu with a chef-prepared gourmet lunch.
 The Grand Tasting, the fiesta's keynote event, is a delicious treat.

 Search out high-quality keepsakes at the Santa Fe International Folk Art Market; this July event showcases the work of artists from more than 80 countries.
-Both the Traditional Spanish Market in late July and the Winter Spanish Market in late November celebrate Hispanic heritage through art, music and dance.
+The Traditional Spanish Summer Market in late July celebrates Hispanic heritage through art, music and dance.
 The Indian Market in late August is Santa Fe's oldest and largest market, celebrating emerging and established artists from some 100 tribes.

 Greg Weekes / AAA

 EssentialsHang out at The Plaza (officially Santa Fe Plaza), the heart of the city.
 People gather at the square morning, noon and night to relax, socialize and browse.
 Sit on a bench and have your morning coffee before hitting the maze of shops that surround this pretty, peaceful green space.